 Maintains and improves the physical property of the Meeting, coordinates work days, and supervises maintenance.

-Members: Pud Baker, John [and Debbie] Bassert, Michael Houghton, Will Kastens, Jill Leonard, Patrick Mulvey, Joseph Ndayisenga, and Cindy Sealls
+Members: Pud Baker, John Bassert, Heather Carter, Michael Houghton, Will Kastens, Jill Leonard, Patrick Mulvey, and Joseph Ndayisenga

 Oversees circulation of books, keeps them in good repair, and selects new materials based on member and attender requests.